hmakelin/gisnav/docs/pages/advanced_configuration.rst

 it to the flight control software via the appropriate PX4/ROS 2 bridge topic.

-.. _Implementing Your Own Pose Estimator:
+.. _Custom Pose Estimator:
-Implementing Your Own Pose Estimator
+Custom Pose Estimator
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Two pose estimators, SuperGlue and SuperGlue derivative LoFTR are provided with LoFTR as the default pose estimator.
 These were seen as state-of-the-art image matching algorithms at the time the software was written but newer algorithms